cmawhorter/kue/Readme.md

 ### Processing Sets

- If jobs are created with Sets on a data[key], like-jobs will be processed until exhausted.
+ If Jobs are created as Job Sets, like-jobs will be processed first.

 ```js
 jobs.create('email', {